gaogaotiantian/wthell/README.md

 # wthell

-wthell is a debugging tool for python to interactively check frame stack when your code quit unexpectedly
+wthell is a debugging tool for python to interactively check frame stack when your code did something unexpectedly

 ## Install